T0MASD/faro/README.md

 ### Application Event Processing Patterns

 **Event Handler Implementation:**
-- **Client-Side Filtering**: Applications implement additional filtering logic in event handlers for complex patterns and business rules
+- **Application Filtering**: Applications implement filtering logic in event handlers for complex patterns and business rules
 - **Worker Dispatchers**: Can be set up to process matched events and take further actions on resource activity:
   - Create, update, or delete related resources
   - Send notifications or alerts